axelputra14/Applaunch/README.md

 ## The quirk

 Needs separate backend at port 16850 and http-server at port 25850 to function since I failed to implement Rust backend and I don't want to sideload node into Tauri.

+## Thanks

+Thanks to Flowbite for the UI inspiration and components.